-4.5.18 Mesh projection
+4.5.19 Mesh Curving

-This module can take any linear mesh, providing that it is a close representation of the CAD and project the boundary of the mesh onto the CAD.
-This will curve the surface of the mesh.
-The method has a number of failsafes ensuring that even bad CAD or poor linear meshes should be able to be curved to some degree.
+This module can take any linear mesh or high-order mesh, given that it is a close representation of the CAD and project the boundary of the mesh onto the CAD.
+This will reconstruct the connectivity between the CAD and the surface mesh.
+Then it will curve and optimize the surface of the mesh.
+The method has a number of fail-safes ensuring that even bad CAD or poor linear meshes should be able to be curved.
 If the method encounters an issue, such as the linear mesh being a large distance from the CAD, it will simply leave that element straight sided.
 A well made CAD model and accurate linear mesh should be curved with little issue.
+This module has been tested with hybrid prism-tet-pyramid, fully hexahedral and tetrahedral meshes.
+As a best practice, it is recommended to use a single thick O-type prismatic or hexahedral layer that is with sufficient thickness to account for the mesh curving.

-The module needs to be informed of the CAD file to project the mesh to and the order at which to curve the surface:
+The module needs to be informed of the CAD file to curve the mesh on the CAD and the order at which to curve the surface:

 '''

-NekMesh -m projectcad:file=cadfile.step:order=x inital.xml optimised.xml
+NekMesh -m projectcad:file=cadfile.step:order=x:cLength=y: inital.xml optimised.xml

 '''